-The problem is, not everybody has a natural knack for intimidation.
-Practice makes perfect, but since firsthand research in this field can be slightly hazardous, I thought I'd get some pointers from a group of individuals who are skilled in getting the bullies of life to back the fuck off.
+Clearly, that first option is preferable; he's calmly forced to fall back and you get to keep your teeth.
+But not everybody has a natural knack for intimidation.
+Practice makes perfect, but as first-hand research in this field can be slightly hazardous, I thought I'd get some pointers from a group of individuals who are skilled in getting the sweaty bullies of life to back the fuck off.

 Click through below to read intimidation tips from:

-Jimmy Tippett Junior (right) with Dave Courtney (left) and Jimmy Tippett Senior (center)
+Jimmy Tippett Jr (right) with Dave Courtney (left) and Jimmy Tippett Snr (centre)

 When I was in my late teens I was a nasty, vicious little bastard.
 I wouldn't think twice about sticking a knife in somebody or cutting them.
 If I wanted to intimidate someone I'd find out who was the biggest, hardest man in that area and then use extreme violence on them so everyone knows who I am.
 I wouldn't do that now, but that's what I used to do.